cmistrata/nextjs-blog/posts/p-versus-np-from-basics.md

 ## Time complexity classes

-We can use time complexity to group many seemingly different problems into **time complexity classes** by how long algorithms for them take to run into .
+We can use time complexity to group many seemingly different problems into **time complexity classes** by how long algorithms for them take to run.

-As a simple example, **linear complexity**, expressed as O(N), is a time complexity class grouping problems with algorithms that take time to run directly proportional to the size of the input.
+As a simple example, **linear complexity** is a time complexity class grouping problems with algorithms that take time to run directly proportional to the size of the input.
 These are usually algorithms that just need to look over all the input once.
 For example, finding the smallest card in a deck of N cards by searching all the cards, or finding a matching sock during laundry by searching N other socks would be algorithms with linear complexity.

 ## P and NP time complexity classes